buhrmi/livestores/README.md

 // ... rest of code comes here
 ```

+## FAQ

 ### Is it smart to place all state into a global state object?

-I think so: Svelte 5 introduced fine-grained reactivity on `$state` objects.
-That means, that even if you have one ginormous state object, Svelte only re-evaluates code branches that depend on the parts that actually changed.
+Not sure.
+Svelte 5 introduced fine-grained reactivity inside for objects declared with `$state`.
+That means that even if your object becomes huge with deeply nested data, it should not have any impact on performance.
+So its worth trying to do things this way.

 ## Installation